 Now, it’s worth noting that both LiveChat and Slack give new users the option of skipping various parts of the customer onboarding strategy.
 While, ideally, your new users take you up on your offer to teach them about your software, you certainly want to let those looking to dive right in do so at their leisure.

 That said, our focus is on providing for those who do want to experience your onboarding process for all it’s worth.
-In providing them simple, logical instructions in a controlled and structured environment, you’ll be able to give these individuals just what they were looking for.
+Provide them with simple and logical instructions in a controlled and structured environment.
+This way you’ll be able to give these individuals just what they were looking for.

 If you can do that from the start, you should have no problem keeping them onboard well past the introductory period.

 Going back to the graphic from earlier, another 30% of churned users reported that they didn’t see the value of the software.

 Note, again, that this is after only one week of use.
 Chances are, these users had merely begun to scratch the surface in terms of what the tool could help them do.
 They probably didn’t notice all of the “baby steps” they had actually taken toward success in that short week, either.

 You don’t want to leave this kind of stuff up to chance.

 In order to keep your customers motivated and engaged with your software, you need to make them aware of all the progress they’ve made throughout the onboarding process (and beyond).